 The play will be in two halves of approximately 35 minutes with an interval, the first half will be Noggin & the King; the second, Noggin & the Ice Dragon.

-For those who saw the 1 hour Edinburgh version, there is an element of repetition in the action as Act II begins in the same way as Act I with the story being reprised as it was in the tv films and there is a longer build up to the story of the Ice dragon and another song!
+For those who saw the 1 hour Edinburgh version, there is an element of repetition in the action as Act II begins in the same way as Act I with the story being reprised as it was in the tv films and there is a longer build up to the story of the Ice dragon and another song and a new puppet!

 A playing area of 6m x 6m seems a reasonable minimum although the piece is designed to play a larger stage.
 We have kept the design flexible in order to fit into pretty much any space.
 We do need to play in front of our back projection; we will have a self supporting scaff structure to hold the screen, projector & mirror and indeed to hide the dragon.